obskyr/khinsider/readme.md

 # khinsider.py

-`khinsider.py` is a [Python](https://www.python.org/) interface for getting [khinsider](http://downloads.khinsider.com/) soundtracks.
+`khinsider.py` is a [Python](https://www.python.org/) interface and script for getting [khinsider](http://downloads.khinsider.com/) soundtracks.
 It makes khinsider mass downloads a breeze.
 It's easy to use - check it!

-From the command line:
+From the command line (i.e. regular usage):

 ```cmd
 khinsider.py jumping-flash
 ```

-As an import:
+As an import (for when you're programming):

 ```python
 import khinsider